mohameda4333/sep11-freedom-project/tool/learning-log.md

   }
 })
 ```
+### 3/23/26
+* After making the game more difficult, I wanted to try and add different guns as sprites to the game that get better each level or kill.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc